 Designed for managers and supervisors of restorative practitioners who want to understand the principals and values underpinning best practice in order to effectively support their specialist staff and colleagues.
 The training does not include a skill component.
 (4-6 hours)

 Introduction to Restorative Processes/Restorative Discipline

 Introductory workshops provide an overview of the concepts, history, values, and philosophy of restorative practice.
-Basic skills for managing restorative enquires and discussion and managing restorative circles are introduced and practiced.
+Basic skills for managing restorative conversations and running restorative circles are introduced and practiced.
 They are suitable for people who will be using restorative skills informally, to resolve conflicts in the course of their day job.
 (2 days)

 Facilitator Training – Workshop 1

 This training equips participants with the skills and confidence to practice restorative conversations, circles, and basic restorative conferencing.
 The course is adapted with context-specific role-plays and processes) for a variety of sectors, i.e. educational, community and statutory sectors.
 (4 days)

 Additional training is designed for those who have considerable experience in facilitating restorative processes and want to broaden the range of cases they facilitate to include more sensitive and complex cases.
 The duration and content of these training courses will be determined by the particular needs of the participants.
 Workshop 1 or the equivalent is a pre-requisite for this course.
 (2-4 days)